Key Takeaway

 - Heterogeneity in dosing protocols across studies makes direct comparisons difficult

-- Limited research in healthy populations seeking cognitive optimization
+- Limited research in healthy populations seeking cognitive improvement

 - Funding from the manufacturer (Ever Pharma) in many trials raises standard conflict-of-interest considerations